NETWAYS/fundamentals4puppet-training/sections/modules/02_modules.md

 ### Create the structure for your apache module in ~/puppet/modules

 It requires a directory apache with subdirectories manifests, files, templates and examples.
-Make sure to use the plural, most common mistake is using the singular which will prevent autoloading from working.
+Make sure to use the plural, the most common mistake is using the singular which will prevent autoloading from working.

     $ mkdir -p ~/puppet/modules/apache/{manifests,files,templates,examples}